SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 The Dogpatch in San Francisco is a small neighborhood inside the larger Potrero District.
+It's situated on the eastern side of the city.

-This up-and-coming area used to be an off the beaten path area.
+This up-and-coming area used to be an off-the-beaten-path area.
 Over the years, dozens of places started moving here to try to keep their budget in check as the prices in SF started to skyrocket.

 Today, this old warehouse district is home to a few breweries, a museum, a large art gallery, wine tasting rooms, and several highly rated restaurants.